-I've been discussing the issue of "clean and renewable energy" with my roommate constantly.
-He is an electrical engineer working for National Grid and I am an efficiency specialist with a solid science and economics background.
+I've been discussing the issue of clean and renewable energy with and associate of mine for some time now.
+He is an electrical engineer working for a multi-billion dollar energy service provider and I am somewhat of an efficiency specialist with a solid science and economics background.
 There has been a massive amount of debate on the subject of renewable and "clean" energy in the United States and the rest of the industrialized world.
 While I agree that we need to slow our reliance on fossil fuels, we must keep in mind that "clean and renewable energy" is not always completely straightforward.

-The use of biofuel such as ethanol is not as perfect as it may seem.
+The use of bio-fuel such as ethanol is not as perfect as it may seem.
 The ethanol is usually derived from corn, the most popular crop in the United States by far due to various business and legislative policies.
 The use of corn as a source of ethanol fuel not only increases the price of everything that includes corn (nearly everything we eat and many that we don't) but it decreases the amount of crop diversity that we produce in our nation and in the world.
 Corn is cheap and very efficient but the more corn we plant the less we can produce for other crops.
-Ethonal can only be produced from corn due to United States legislation, but every crop of corn means a reduction in the possibility for other crops or trees.
-Ethanol is about the same price as gasoline and about 34% less efficient.
+Ethanol can only be produced from corn due to United States legislation, but every crop of corn means a reduction in the possibility for other crops or trees.
+Ethanol is about the same price as gasoline and about 30% less efficient.
 Also, the byproducts of ethanol from plant sources is just as damaging to the ozone layer as byproducts from fossil fuels!
 It may be renewable, but not necessarily as efficient or clean.

-Michael J. Schiemer
+Published by Michael J Schiemer

 Owner of Bootstrap Business